Wisconsin Coverdell Stroke Program: Hospitals

 In support of the ongoing quality improvement efforts of participating hospitals, the CLC analyzes Wisconsin Coverdell Stroke Program aggregated hospital stroke data and discusses evidence-based practices and processes that are involved in achieving sustained high performance.

-In September we met in-person and virtually via a Zoom meeting which was recorded for those who had a conflict.
-We acknowledged and celebrated the Stroke Coordinator with the fastest arrival to CT completion time.
+In September we met virtually via a Zoom meeting which was recorded for those who had a conflict.
+We acknowledged and celebrated the Stroke Coordinator with the fastest arrival to computerized tomography (CT) completion time.
 The coordinator shared QI efforts which assisted their site in reaching this high level of performance.

 - Gundersen Moundview Hospital and Clinics